Marketers, be thankful your job is more complicated than playing a game of Go.

 Artificial intelligence creativity was initially seen in earnings reports and data-heavy stories about sports and election results.
 This type of writing follows a highly structured formula with a straightforward narrative, making it an ideal situation for the use of AI.
 In this context, AI augments the efforts of content creators, allowing them the opportunity to focus their time on higher-value content.

 Thomson Reuters began using artificial intelligence to automate the publication of earnings reports back in 2006.
 Other well-known publications creatively using AI include Associated Press, Forbes, ProPublica and The Los Angeles Times.
+The trend towards using AI in marketing continues to accelerate with many AI writing tools being released during the past 18 months.

 Automated Planning and Scheduling